mvsowndapan/react-dnd-crop/README.md

 #### Free Crop

-If `freeCrop` is enabled, you can crop in any ratio.
+If `freeCrop` is enabled, you can crop in any ratio but crop validation is not done.
 By default `false`

 ```js
 <Dnd freeCrop={true}>